8 Ways To Deliver Your Next Online or Offline Training Course

 The difference between coaching and mentoring is something I go into in much more detail in my online course ‘Mentoring in the Workplace’, but are both excellent ways to educate your learners and pass on your expertise.
 You can deliver your entire ‘course’ of development to your learners entirely one-on-one as a coaching program, or you could include coaching and/or mentoring as part of your training program.

-As an example, I have created ‘up-sell’ options with my online courses where my learners can choose to pay a little extra to have one on one coaching/consultation with me (usually by skype) to help them create their own online courses once they have gone through my video training.
+As an example, I have created ‘up-sell’ options with my online courses where my learners can choose to pay a little extra to have one on one coaching/consultation with me (usually by zoom) to help them create their own online courses once they have gone through my video training.
 This adds that extra layer of support for those that desire or need it.

 Method # 8: Blended Learning